10 Free SEO Tools Every Business Owner Should Use

 2. SEO Site Checkup

-3. Google Results Bookmarklet
+3. Google Search Results Scraper

 4. Rank Checking Tool for Firefox

 How can you improve your website’s rankings if you don’t know what they are?
-Meet SeoBook’s Rank Checking Tool for Firefox, a rank tracker that has a good accuracy and won’t cost you a dime.
+Meet SeoBook’s Rank Checking Tool for Firefox, a rank tracker that has good accuracy and won’t cost you a dime.
 Check out the video below to see it in action.

 5. Google Trends